Elie A. F. La Vallette: Career

 He formally anglicized his name to Lavallette in 1830.
 Lavallette was promoted to master commandant on March 3, 1831, and to captain on February 23, 1840.

-From 1842 to 1845, La Vallette served as commandant of the Navy Yard at Pensacola, Florida.
-During his time as commandant, a government contractor requested that La Vallette order his sailors to assist in the search for escaped slaves used in construction of the Navy Yard, but La Vallette refused.
+From 1842 to 1845, Lavallette served as commandant of the Navy Yard at Pensacola, Florida.
+During his time as commandant, a government contractor requested that Lavallette order his sailors to assist in the search for escaped slaves used in construction of the Navy Yard, but Lavallette refused.

 During the Mexican–American War, Lavallette commanded the frigates Independence and the Congress, directing operations against Guaymas in the Gulf of California on November 19–20, 1847.
 He played a key role in the capture of Mazatlán and in 1848, served as Military Governor of Mazatlán, and the crew of the Congress comprised the occupying garrison.
 In 1851 he commanded the Africa Squadron.

-On July 30, 1862, President Abraham Lincoln appointed Lavallette a rear admiral on the retired list.

 Death and legacy

 Lavallette died on November 18, 1862, at the Philadelphia Naval Yard Hospital and was interred in Laurel Hill Cemetery.

 Two destroyers of the United States Navy were named USS La Vallette in his honor.

 The Borough of Lavallette, New Jersey was named in his honor and was co-founded by his son Albert T. Lavallette.